outilslibresalternatifs/scribus-scripts/progress-paginate/README.md

 # How to use it

-1. Clone or download this repository.
+1. Clone or download this repository
 2. Open a new or existing document in Scribus, go to `Script > Execute Script…` and select `progress-paginate.py`
 3. Enjoy the power of printed progress bars!